mcaliman/mcaliman.github.io/_posts/en/datascience/2017-07-24-data-science-origins-motivations.md

 The purpose of data analysis is to reduce uncertainty.
 By reducing uncertainty, human beings can make wise decisions.
 In the business world (and beyond), informed decisions are based on the analysis of appropriate activities that are measurable.
-The purpose of these activities is to try to increase revenues, maximise profitability and reduce risks
+The purpose of these activities is to try to increase revenues, maximise profitability and reduce risks.

 >All of us are averse to uncertainty